andrewdavidmackenzie/pongcast/DESIGN.md

 #Main Components
 The Main components are:

-receiver - this is the app that runs on the chromecast android  - this is the client app that a user uses to connect to the chromecast to have their mobile device act
+receiver - this is the app that runs on the chromecast.
+It's a chromecast "custom receiver" written in JS.

+android  - this is the client app that a user uses to connect to the chromecast to have their mobile device act
-           as a controller.
+           as a game controller.

 ##References
 https://developers.google.com/cast/docs/reference/